Demographics of Nova Scotia

-Nova Scotia (Latin for New Scotland; Enmigtaqamu'g; Nouvelle-Écosse; Alba Nuadh) is a Canadian province located on the country's southeastern coast.
+Nova Scotia (Latin for New Scotland; Enmigtaqamu'g; Nouvelle-Écosse) is a Canadian province located on the country's southeastern coast.
 It is the most populous province in Atlantic Canada, and its capital, Halifax, is a major economic centre of the region.
 Geographically, Nova Scotia is the second smallest province in Canada, with an area of 52824.71 km2.
 As of April 2024, it has a population of 1,072,545 people.